jcubic/jquery-terminal-wiki/Getting-Started.md

 ### Less command

-If you want to have less like command you can use additional file:
+If you want to have *less* like command, you can use an additional file:

 ```
 https://unpkg.com/jquery.terminal@1.x.x/js/less.js
 ```

-that add new jQuery plugin that can be invoked on Terminal instance which is also jQuery Object.
+This add a new jQuery plugin that can be invoked on Terminal instance, which is also a jQuery Object.

 ```javascript
 $('body').terminal({